Jajangmyeon01/Scrimba/README.md

 ⦁ <br>

 <div align="center">🌟 Projects
 Below are some of the projects I've created, categorized based on the languages and technologies used.
 All images are stored in this repository and referenced directly.

-🖥️ HTML, CSS & JavaScript
+🖥️ HTML, CSS & JavaScript <br>
 <img src="/public/assets/WebAndTablet1.png" alt="Web UI Mockup" width="70%">

 </div>